htetmyet/site-portfolio/README.md

   OLLAMA_MODEL=mistral
   ```

+- When the backend runs inside Docker, requests to `http://localhost:11434` automatically fall back to `http://host.docker.internal:11434`.
+Add more candidates via `OLLAMA_HOST_FALLBACKS` or set `OLLAMA_DOCKER_BRIDGE_HOST` if you expose Ollama on a different hostname or another machine on your LAN.

 - Make sure the chosen model is already pulled locally (e.g., `ollama pull mistral`).
 Requests will fail if Ollama is not running or the model is missing.
 The UI lets you refresh the model list, switch between pulled models, and specify comma-separated keywords (for example `robotics, multi-modal`) before fetching headlines.
 The keywords flow propagates to both news sources, so you are not limited to the default “AI” search terms.
 You can also set a custom writer tone (data scientist, world leader, comedy, etc.); that persona is injected into the prompt before sending it to the local LLM.

 ### Public Routes